facebookarchive/immutable-re/README.md

 # Views
   * Seq: Lazy iterators.
   * Collection: Set like collections of unique values.
-  * Indexed: Values indexed by continuous ranges of integers greater than 0.
   * Keyed: Values indexed by hashed and compared keys.

 # Concrete Collection Types
   * BiMap: Bi-directional maps that maintain a unique key to value relationship.
   * CopyOnWriteArray: An opaque wrapper around arrays that provides copy on write operations.
 Good for small lists of values.
   * Deque: Double-ended queue, with amortized O(1) appends/prepends and head/tail access.
-Indexed look ups are O(log32 n).
   * HashMap: Keyed data, utilizing key hashing and key comparison or equality for collision handling.
   * HashMultiset: Collection of values that maintains a count of the number of times a value has been added to the collection.
   * HashSet: Persistent immutable set of values, utilizing value hashing and key comparison or equality for collision handling.